veronicadeleonh/veronicadeleonh.github.io/content/projects/basecase/index.md

 #### About BaseCase

-BaseCase is a drag-and-drop platform to create interactive online content.
+BaseCase is a no-code platform that allows the users to translate spreadsheets into interactive & data-driven content.
 With BaseCase the user is able to integrate UI elements and realize dynamic calculations on the screen.

 #### My role at Basecase